JGuetschow/Global_CO2_from_cement_production/README.md

-To add a new version go to **versions.py** in the **src** directory and create a new value in the dictionary.
+To add a new version go to **versions.py** in the **src** directory and create a new value in the `versions` dictionary.
 Fill all the required information similar to the previous entries.
 For example, the value _v230913_ in the _versions_ dictionary describes the 13-Sep-2023 release.
 ````python
 versions = {